Sonoran Desert Naturalist >>> Field Guide >>> Sonoran Desert Flora >>> Loasaceae >>> Petalonyx thurberi

 More Information:

-This image is hosted at Wikimedia Commons and was taken along the Gila River in Maricopa Co., Arizona on 11 Oct.
+This image is also hosted at Wikimedia Commons and was taken along the Gila River in Maricopa Co., Arizona on 11 Oct.
 2007.

 Sonoran Desert Field Guide